 Submit a paper

 The journal welcomes papers from clinicians and RCPCH members can save 25% on publishing charges.
+This discount is only applicable if the RCPCH member is the corresponding author (rather than a contributor).

 - Ensure your paper has the widest reach through the open access model